 4. In the Security Method menu, choose Password Security;

 5. Tick the box Require a password to open the document and enter your password in the designated field.
-Be sure to check our tips on how to create a strong password.
-You can also use a password manager to memorize more complex and safer passwords.

 You can also encrypt PDF files with the MacOS Preview app: